nils-kt/MySQLTD2CSC/README.md

 ```

 ## Why?
-A small tool was needed which makes it easier to create the required classes for the Entity Framework using C#.
+This small tool was created to simplify the process of generating classes needed for the Entity Framework in C#.

-Sharing is caring. :)
+Sharing is caring!
-Feel free to improve the code further if you feel like it.
+Feel free to improve the code if you'd like. 😊

+---

+What do you think of these changes?